 Our featured book for the Weekly Virtual Book Club for Kids with this book activity is called Good Night Gorilla.
-Its’ a must-have picture book for all toddlers and preschoolers.
+It’s a must-have picture book for all toddlers and preschoolers.
 In the story the zookeeper says goodnight to each of the animals as he heads home for the night.
-However their’s a mischievous gorilla with the keys who has a different plan.
+However, there’s a mischievous gorilla with the keys who has a different plan.
 Sneak along behind the zookeeper and see who gets the last goodnight in the adorable zoo themed book.
 Grab your own copy of Good Night Gorilla here.

 Good Night, Gorilla by Peggy Rathmann

 We had so much fun making this zoo animal county activity together.
 It took a lot of fine motor skills to build with these wooden skills sticks but they were so much fun.
 It made for an ideal engineering activity for my little one and me to do together.
 I’ll be adding this to the list of our favorite STEM Activities for Kids.
 We headed to our local craft store to get these two items to make this activity.
 Animal Beads and Wooden Skills Sticks.

 You could easily order them online too from Amazon.
 I love that we could also use the animals to bead together for a different type of fine motor activity or to create a fun pattern together too.

 - Zoo Animal Shaped Beads, 1/4-Pound, Multi Color

 - Post it Notes